Winston-Services/Winston-P2P-Network/README.md

 ## General Setup Instructions

 The Winston P2P Client application is used to create a client or server connection to the network.
 Users have the option of running a server node, or client.
-Server nodes host modules that users can interact with while clients utilize plugins that interaction with the nodes.
+Server nodes host modules that users can interact with while clients utilize plugins that interact with the nodes.

 To get started download or build the application file.
 Use the commands below to get started.